semrush/intergalactic/website/docs/table-group/table/table-a11y.md

 @## Considerations for designers

-If you need to show different states of the table rows or cells, please do not rely solely on color to convey information.
+If you need to show different states of the table rows or cells, please don’t rely solely on color to convey information.
 Add some non-color visual indicator of the state, such as text or an icon with appropriate alternative text into the cells.

 @## Other recommendations